SideControlJS/README_Generator/README.md

 ## License

-    This project is covered under the undefined license.
+    This project is covered under the MIT license.

 ## Contributing